Dev-2-Prod/magixdb-databases-docs/README.md

 #### 4. Oracle Database
 To extract a schema from an Oracle database using shell commands, you can use the expdp (Data Pump Export) utility, which is provided by Oracle to export data and metadata from Oracle databases.
 Here's how you can use it to extract a schema:
-* Open a terminal or command prompt on the server where Oracle Database is installed.
 * Use the expdp command to export the schema to a dump file.
 Replace the placeholders with your specific values:

 ```bash